-Remember, those are just averages.
+Remember, those are just some percentages.
 Many of the plans actually being sold have even higher deductibles and out-of-pocket maximums.
-The federal government set the following figures for 2017 out-of-pocket maximums:
+The federal government set the following figures for 2023 out-of-pocket maximums:

 Employer group health insurance – If you obtain your health insurance through your employer, you may be paying lower premiums, since many employers that offer health insurance coverage also pay a portion of the premium for their workers.
 However, most employers pay a smaller percentage of the premium for coverage of an employee’s family members.
 In fact, some employers offer family coverage but do not pay any of the premium for family member coverage.

-In a recent survey conducted by PwC Health Research Institute (2016 Health and Well-Being Touchstone Survey), 25% of surveyed employers already offer only high-deductible health plans, while another 39% are considering making the move to HDHP-only strategy in the next three years.
-In terms of deductibles and out-of-pocket costs for employer-sponsored health insurance, the average deductible amount for single coverage in 2016 was $1,478.
-This is 12% higher than the average deductible in 2015 ($1,318).
+In a 2021 survey conducted by PwC Health Research Institute (2021 Health and Well-Being Touchstone Survey), 13% of surveyed employers already offer only high-deductible health plans, while another 15% are considering making the move to HDHP-only strategy in the coming years.
+In terms of high deductible plan options, 84% of employers do offer an HDHP option to employees.
+Fifty-four percent of employees have already increased their employee’s contribution to help pay for their health plan, and 20% are considering it.

 Dealing with High Deductibles – What NOT to Do